9erson/bytebles/courses/First Byte at Python/Lesson 5 - The While Loop.md

+In previous lessons we learned **bools**, **boolean expressions** and **decisions** (if, elif, else).
+We are now ready to learn loops.
+In this lesson we will learn the `while` loop.
+We will also learn how to generate random numbers.
+Generating random numbers can make our programs more dynamic by adding an element of chance.
+For today's homework, we have a Number Guessing game that makes use of loops, random numbers, as well as other concepts we've learnt in previous lessons.

 # Concepts

 ## While Loop
 If you recall in previous lessons, we use the `if` statement to run a block of code if a condition is `True`.
 This condition must be a **boolean expression**.
 A boolean expression is a Python expression that evaluates to a bool.
 That is, `True` or `False`.